 Domestic violence charges in Myrtle Beach stem from one person causing physical harm to a household member or attempting to do so in a way that would place a reasonable person in fear of imminent harm.

-Domestic violence incidents are defined as such when the altercation occurred between household members, which may include a couple who:
+Domestic violence incidents are defined as such when the altercation occurs between household members, which may include a couple who:

 - Married, or previously married